Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 Therefore the branches of one boundary tree enter a face at most once.
 Since there are $O(n)$ boundary trees, this means that the number of boundary tree branches cutting any face is $O(n)$.
 Then the number of regions of the shortest path map within one face is $O(n)$ and the overall number of regions is $O(n^2)$. \end{proof}

-In a general 2D CAT(0) complex, two branches of one boundary tree may cross the same face---see Figure~\ref{fig:exponential}(a) for an example---and the size of the shortest path map may grow exponentially:
+In a general 2D CAT(0) complex, two branches of one boundary tree may cross the same face---see Figure~\ref{fig:exponential} for an example---and the size of the shortest path map may grow exponentially:

-\begin{lemma} The size of the shortest path map of a 2D CAT(0) complex may be exponential in $n$, the number of faces. \end{lemma} \begin{proof} Figure~\ref{fig:exponential}(b), (c) show how one boundary ray of a ruffle can bifurcate into two branches which then enter the same face $g_1$.
+\begin{proposition} The size of the shortest path map of a 2D CAT(0) complex may be exponential in $n$, the number of faces. \end{proposition} \begin{proof} Figure~\ref{fig:exponential}(a--c) show how one boundary ray of a ruffle can bifurcate into two branches which then enter the same face $g_2$.
 Figure~\ref{fig:exponential}(d) shows how this process can be repeated.
-With each addition of three faces, $f_i'$, $f_i''$, and $g_i$, the number of branches doubles.
-Thus after adding $3n$ faces, the number of branches is $2^n$. \end{proof}
+With each addition of three faces, $g_i, f_i'$, and $f_i''$, the number of branches doubles.
+Thus after adding $3n$ faces, the number of branches is $2^n$---so long as the angles are small enough that the process can be repeated $n$ times.
+To justify this, we need to be more precise about the angles.